 As a result, topical application of 6-gingerol has the potential to serve as a permanent hair removal solution due to its ability to impede new hair shaft formation.

 The suppressive effects of 6-gingerol also contribute to prolonging the telogen phase of the hair growth cycle instead of promoting actual hair growth.
-This means that rather than stimulating new hair shafts, ginger can actually extend the period during which existing hairs remain in their resting phase.

 Delay of anagen induction in hair cycle